uselesstechjunks/leetcode/docs/source/applied/methods/semantic/understanding.rst

 Dynamic Tag Suggestion System (Image only)
 ==========================================================================
-- Use Cases
-	- Improves search and discovery by expanding query-match coverage
-	- Enables personalization (tags can be used as item/user features)
-	- Supports moderation/integrity (e.g., flag restricted content)
-	- Suggests tags to sellers during listing creation
 - Input:
 	- One or more images of a product listing (no text input in the basic setup)
 	- Tags are from a predefined vocabulary (e.g., 2,000 tags)